Cambridge-Hands-On-Science/Experiments/Experiments/Physics/Hot Air Balloons.md

 Use a toaster that hasn't been used to toast bread so there are no crumbs.
 The card is white so will go brown before it burns - if it goes brown turn it off.
 If there are burning smells turn it off!
+Keep toaster on a low setting and do not hold bags too close (use tube).
- Do not hold bin liner over toaster for longer than a few seconds or use multiple bags.
+Do not hold bin liner over toaster for longer than a few seconds or use multiple bags (alternate throughout).
 In case of burns run under tepid water for at least 10 minutes.
 In case of fire, turn off electricity then follow procedure in venue RA (raise alarm, evacuate...)
 Call first aider in case of injury.

 **After Mitigation**: Likelihood: 2, Severity: 3, Overall: 6